-Welcome to the first instalment of MG Meets Ext, where we get to know external employees from around the world that work with Manning Global.
+Welcome to MG Meets Ext, where we get to know external employees from around the world that work with Manning Global.
 This month Alberto Zambrano talks about his life as a Network Engineer, his love of Arctic Monkeys and why rock climbing is the most exhilarating experience in the world!

 - Call set-up success rate

 - Call drop rate